How to Connect a Drive-Away Awning to a VW T4, T5 or T6 – Which Drive-Away Kit?

-- Lay the C-Channel rail in the roof gulley approximately 5cm from the rear doors and stick a few pieces of masking tape on the van roof to mark the edges of where the rail is positioned.
+- Lay the C-Channel rail in the roof gully approximately 5cm from the rear doors with the C-profile against the outer edge of the roof gully and stick a few pieces of masking tape on the van roof to mark the edges of where the rail is positioned.
 Mark the front and rear of the rail with a pencil approximately where the roof profile starts to curve downwards.

 - Gently bend the front and rear 40cm of the rail downwards 15/20mm to follow the curved profile of the roof.

-- Stick two parallel strips of masking tape along the length of the roof gully following the guide pieces of tape, leave a 30mm gap where the rail will be positioned.
+- Two parallel strips of masking tape can be stuck along the length of the roof gully to protect paintwork from any excess adhesive.
+Follow the guide pieces of tape and leave a 30mm gap where the rail will be positioned.